iSpeakNerd/iSpeakNerd/README.md

 ### Hi there 👋

-- 💬 Ask me about designing functional discord chat spaces for internet-native organizations, tooling for DAOs, and how to onboard to web3.
+- 💬 Ask me about explaining developer material, using TypeScript in web3, and recording board game data.

 <!-- - 🌱 I’m currently learning javascript with [Autocode](https://autocode.com/) and building discord bots leveraging the [Discord API](https://discord.com/developers/docs/intro) and webhooks.